Jidzo1/pride2025-app-legal/PRIVACY_POLICY.md

 ## Data Retention

-- **Local Data**: Favorites and preferences are stored locally until you uninstall the app
+- **Local Data**: Favorites, language preferences, and filter settings are stored locally until you uninstall the app
 - **No Server Data**: We do not retain any personal data on our servers
 - **External Links**: We do not track or store information about external website visits